 - “Special Damages” (for emotional distress and loss of professional reputation) *

 - “Affirmative Relief” (such as requiring a letter of apology and formal posting of the decision)

 Many other federal and state laws have been enacted to protect whistleblowers.
 The New Whistleblower's Handbook: A Step-by-Step Guide to Doing What's Right and Protecting Yourself is the first-ever consumer's guide to whistleblowing.
-It contains twenty-one clear and comprehensive rules that fully explain the how to effectively blow the whistle.
+It contains thirty clear and comprehensive rules that fully explain how to effectively blow the whistle.
 This book is also available directly from the publisher, or at a public library.
 It is very important that you review this resource in order to determine what laws may protect you and whether you need to take immediate action to protect your rights.
 For more information about this and other whistleblower publications, please visit the National Whistleblowers Center’s Book Store